sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session2/05-Domain-Driven-Design/01-DDD-Overview.md

 - Strategic design defines **where** things belong; tactical patterns define **how** they work.
 - Boundaries + ubiquitous language dramatically cut hidden maintenance cost.
-- Every code example in this course will live **inside a clear bounded context** as we continue with EF Core and LINQ.